odinokov/WSL_VC/README.md

 ## Walkthrough: how to install WSL and Visual Studio Code on Windows

-**Prerequirements: updated Windows 10/11 and enabled virtualization in BIOS.**
+**Prerequisites: updated Windows 10/11 and enabled virtualization in BIOS.**

 1.  **Install WSL**:
     1.  press **`Win Key` + `R`**